Cody Bellinger Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to give up 15 home runs (1.1 per game), the 10th-fewest in the league.
+- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (20 total, 1.1 per game).

-- Urias gets the start for the Dodgers, his fourth of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Grove makes the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts through 13 2/3 innings pitched.

-- His last time out came on Tuesday against the San Francisco Giants, when the left-hander tossed six innings, surrendering one earned run while allowing four hits.
+- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Chicago Cubs, giving up one earned run while surrendering two hits.

+- In three games this season, the 26-year-old has an ERA of 9.00, with 9.7 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.